Create business rules and recommendations to apply logic in a form

 - Use the mini-map to navigate quickly to different parts of the process.
 This is useful when you have a complicated process that scrolls off the screen.

-- As you add conditions, Actions, and business recommendations to your business rule, Dynamics 365 builds the code for the business rule at the bottom of the designer window.
+- As you add conditions, Actions, and business recommendations to your business rule, code for the business rule is built and appears at the bottom of the designer window.
 This code is ready only.

 Localize error messages used in business rules